-Faxonius
+Faxonius rusticus

-virilis

 Species description

-The virile crayfish (Faxonius virilis) is a freshwater crustacean native to North America.
-The species was introduced to Europe through the aquarium industry.
-Although well-established in neighbouring countries such as the Netherlands, the virile crayfish has not yet been observed in the wild in Belgium.
-Accidental or deliberate releases of aquarium specimens are probably at the origin of its presence in the natural environment in Europe.
-Today, the species represents a problematic aquatic invasive species in numerous countries worldwide and is now listed as IAS of Union concern under the EU Regulation No 1143/2014.
-This species can easily be confused with other taxonomically related species such as F. limosus.
-Recently discovered in France, the possibility of its presence on the Belgian territory cannot be ruled out.
+The rusty crayfish (Faxonius rusticus) is a freshwater crustacean native to Eastern North America.
+The species was introduced to Europe through the aquarium trade.
+Discovered in France in a pond in 2019, the rusty crayfish has not yet been observed in the wild in Belgium.
+Intentional releases of aquarium specimens are probably at the origin of its presence in the natural environment in European countries.
+In North America, the species was mainly introduced by anglers using individuals as live baits.
+Today, the species represents a problematic aquatic invasive species in numerous countries worldwide and was added to the list of IAS of Union concern under the EU Regulation No 1143/2014 in 2022.
+Its potential presence on the Belgian territory cannot be ruled out.